Clerkenwell Masonic Meeting House - The Old Sessions House

 Welcome to this very ancient and beautiful building where I've sweated many an hour over ritual and enjoyed much good company.

-vestibule, where you will be met by a Doorman.
+On entering you pass through a vestibule, where you will be met by a Doorman.
 Then you enter the main hall under a great dome where you are faced by the main stairway.
 At the top of this is the portrait of the Grand Master of England, The Duke of Kent.
 You will always see this Portrait in our places.

 The Hall also contains the Elizabethan Bar.